 Reduced inital/renewal membership fees in the CMM Program

-Over 3,600 CMM designations awarded, as of July 2017, with 800 also achieving profession-specific enhancements awarded through our 15 Accreditation Partner Associations.
+Over 4,000 CMM designations awarded, with over 800 also achieving profession-specific enhancements awarded through our 15 Accreditation Partner Associations.

 Point assessment for CMM accreditation